AlexCC93/ROS2course/docs/source/Services.rst

    std_srvs/srv/Empty

-Meaning that this service in specific sends no data when making a request and receives no data when receiving a response.
+Meaning that this service sends no data when making a request and receives no data when receiving a response.

 3. Finding services
 ~~~~~~~~~~~~~~~~~~~~~